davidtchiu/davidtchiu.github.io/teaching/cs161/hwk4.fraction/index.md

   System.out.println(f3.equals(f4));  // this should print false!
   ```

-#### Arithmetic Operations
+#### Arithmetic Operations (Inputting Other Fractions!)
-Now we can finally implement add, subtract, multiply, and divide!
-Before diving in, you must ensure two things:

-1. Only the current fraction changes value from calling one of these functions.
-The *other* fraction that you're adding, subtracting, etc., must remain unchanged.
+Now that we have the basics down, we can finally implement add, subtract, multiply, and divide!
+Before diving in, you must ensure that only the current fraction can change from calling one of these functions.
+The *other* fraction that you're inputting to add, subtract, etc., must remain unchanged.

-2. After an operation has been successfully applied, the current fraction should be reduced!

 Okay, let's get to writing the last four methods!